Opioids are used to relieve pain, but they also cause an exaggerated sense of well-being and, if used too much, dependence and addiction.

 If mothers take opioids immediately before labor and delivery, the baby’s breathing may be weak.

 Acute opioid intoxication is usually apparent based on what people or their friends tell the doctor and on results of the physical examination.
 If it is not clear why a person is acting abnormally, doctors may do tests to rule out other possible causes of symptoms, such as a low blood sugar level or a head injury.
 Doctors can also do urine tests to check for the drug.
 Other tests may be done to check for complications.

 An opioid overdose requires emergency treatment, but the ultimate and difficult goal of treatment is to help people control their use of opioids.
 Treatment can include

 An opioid overdose is a medical emergency that must be treated quickly to prevent death.
 Breathing may require support, sometimes with a ventilator, if the overdose has suppressed breathing.

 A drug called naloxone is given as an antidote to the opioid, rapidly reversing all adverse effects.
-It is usually given by injection but a nasal spray has recently become available.
+It is given by injection or by nasal spray.
 Because some people briefly become agitated and delirious before they become fully conscious, physical restraints may be applied for a short time.
 Because naloxone precipitates withdrawal symptoms in people who are dependent on opioids, it is used only when necessary (as when breathing is weak).